gmenin/gmenin/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Gabriel Menin!
-I'm a Fullstack Developer from Brazil.
+I'm a Full Stack Developer from Brazil, working with Typescript/Javascript and Java mainly.
+Currently working at Aegro as Software Engineer.

 - 🎓 B.Sc. in Biomedical Informatics at Federal University of Health Sciences of Porto Alegre